To content

 “Fejjan För Alla” got national news coverage when released.
 Here at SVT.

-Note: “Fejjan För Alla” was taken offline later in December 2015 due to upcoming Facebook API restrictions.
-Too many essential features were no longer possible to maintain.
+Note: The website was taken offline later in December 2015 due to Facebook API restrictions.
+Features weren’t possible to maintain.

 How it made me feel